-We estimate that the net proceeds we will receive from the sale of 2,200,000 shares of our common stock in this offering will be approximately \$24.0 million (or approximately \$27.9 million if the underwriters exercise their over-allotment option in full).
+We estimate that the net proceeds we will receive from the sale of [•] shares of our common stock in this offering will be approximately \$[•] (or approximately \$[•] if the underwriters exercise their over-allotment option in full), assuming a public offering price of \$[•] per share (the closing price of our shares on [•], 2014).

-We intend to use the net proceeds of this offering to expand the financing activities of NSBF and to primarily increase our lending activity in SBA 7(a) lending and make direct investments in portfolio companies (including, from time to time, acquiring controlling interests in portfolio companies) in accordance with our investment objectives and strategies described in this prospectus.
+We intend to use the net proceeds of this offering to expand the financing activities of NSBF, make direct investments in portfolio companies (including, from time to time, acquiring controlling interests in portfolio companies) in accordance with our investment objective and strategies described in this prospectus and for general corporate purposes.
 We will also pay operating expenses and may pay other expenses, such as due diligence expenses of potential new investments, from the net proceeds of this offering.
 We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within six to nine months from the consummation of this offering, depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.
 We cannot assure you we will achieve our targeted investment pace.
 We expect that it may take more than three months to invest all of the net proceeds of this offering, in part because investments in private companies often require substantial research and due diligence.